rloredo/git-jira/README.md

 ```

 To make it work, you need a `config.yml` with your authentication credentials and default project.
-Run `git jira config` to generate this file.
+Run `git jira configure` to generate this file.

 ## Development